Voice of Cards: The Forsaken Maiden: Development and release

 Square Enix staff member Yosuke Saito had always intended Voice of Cards to be a series of games, though he initially kept this a secret from the public during the 2021 release of Voice of Cards: The Isle Dragon Roars.
 Following the release of The Isle Dragon Roars, the team got generally positive feedback, though its slow speed was a recurring complaint.
 Production of The Forsaken Maiden lasted just four months; the short turnover was attributed by Saito to the eagerness of developer Alim's young staff, and having The Isle Dragon Roars as a mechanical foundation.
 Returning staff included creative director Yoko Taro, lead director Maasa Mimura, Saito as executive producer, and artist Kimihiko Fujisaka.
 Due to the shortened production cycle, there were some stressful periods, with Yoko remembering Matsuo's work on the scenario being influenced by the long hours.
 Comparing the game to real-world tabletop games, which had a reputation for complicated rules, Yoko said that Alim's staff aimed to simplify the experience for genre newcomers.

 While The Forsaken Maiden and The Isle Dragon Roars shared a fictional setting, their stories were not directly connected so new players could enjoy the story.
 The bulk of the scenario was written by Yuki Wada.
 Compared to the traditional yet "twisted" narrative of The Isle Dragon Roars, the scenario of The Forsaken Maiden was written to be more straightforward and understandable.
 It was also more melancholy, having a greater focus on drama and emotion over comedy.
 The bonds between maidens and their attendants was the central theme of the story, informing the gameplay concept of Link Skills.
 The gamemaster is voiced by Mark Atherlay in English and Show Hayami in Japanese.
 Yoko chose Hayami as he liked the sound of his voice when paired with the tone of Matsuo's story.
 For the character designs, Wada wrote an outline for each chapter, gave this to Fujisaka to design characters based on them, then adjusted the personality of each character to fir Fujisaka's design.
 Fujisaka aimed for a more original style than with The Isle Dragon Roars, which was inspired by classic RPGs.
 He had difficulty finishing the large number of illustrations, though some were simplified by basing them on characters created for The Isle Dragon Roars.
 He designed the Maidens and their attendants as contrasting yet complementary pairs.

 The Forsaken Maiden was announced on February 4, 2022.
-The announcement covered its premise, characters, and worldwide release on February 17 for PlayStation 4, Nintendo Switch and Microsoft Windows.
+The announcement covered its premise, characters, and worldwide release on February 17 for PlayStation 4, Nintendo Switch and Windows.
 Alongside the game, downloadable content was released with additional designs for card backs and the player's game piece.
 One set including visual themes, reworked character designs and music based on Nier: Automata (2017).
+It was ported to Android and iOS on March 23, 2023.
 A third entry in the Voice of Cards series, Voice of Cards: The Beasts of Burden, released in October 2022.
+A bundle of all three games was released alongside the mobile ports.